SO WHAT IS SCREEN HEALTH?

 iWise Living exists to promote the healthy use of electronic screens and the internet through education, consultation, counseling and technical assistance to parents, youth and others utilizing sound research, quality materials, professional experts and common sense.

-iWise Living Founder: Cheryl L. Mahoney, M.Ed., LSW, SAP, CEAP
+iWise Living Founder: Cheryl L. Mahoney, M.Ed., LSW, OCPS, CHES

-Cheryl Mahoney, is a Licensed Social Worker, Certified Substance Abuse Professional, and Certified Employee Assistance Professional with over thirty years of experience working in mental health and addictions.
+Cheryl Mahoney, is a Licensed Social Worker, Ohio Certified Prevention Specialist and Certified Health Education Specialist with over thirty years of experience working in mental health and addictions.

-Cheryl earned a Master’s Degree in Health Promotion and Education at the University of Cincinnati and completed Doctoral work at the Ohio State University.
+Cheryl earned a Master’s Degree in Health Promotion and Education at the University of Cincinnati and has completed Doctoral work at the Ohio State University in public health and social work.
 Her undergraduate work includes a Bachelor’s degree in Human Development and an Associate’s degree in Mental Health Technology.

 She has completed the Zur Institute Professional Certification series: “Psychology of the Internet” and Dr. Kimberly Young’s “Restore-Recovery” training for treating internet addiction.